 What’s Your Favorite Way to Celebrate New Year’s Eve?

 If your perfect NYE involves surrounding yourself with fellow revelers, you may want to head to one of the friendly local establishments.
-Raise your glass as the clock strikes midnight at the San Dune Pub in Manzanita or at The Driftwood Inn if you’re staying near Cannon Beach.
-Both have big screen TVs so you can keep an eye on the 2018 countdowns around the world too.
-On the other hand, if a quiet night in is more your speed, start a New Year’s Eve tradition in one of our oceanfront and ocean view beach houses with luxe interiors and stocked full of amenities, including some with a hot tub.
+Raise your glass as the clock strikes midnight at the San Dune Pub in Manzanita or at The Driftwood if you’re staying near Cannon Beach.
+Both have big screen TVs so you can keep an eye on the countdowns around the world too.
+On the other hand, if a quiet night in is more your speed, start a New Year’s Eve tradition in one of our oceanfront and ocean view beach houses with luxe interiors and stocked full of amenities.
+You simply cannot go wrong ringing in the new year, in a hot tub, with your favorite libation in hand.
 Prepare a gourmet meal for two and enjoy a bottle of wine by a crackling fire, or play board games and laugh until the wee hours with friends and family.
 Take a look at our guest services if you’d like to enhance your stay further.
 We can arrange for such luxuries as a private meal prepared in your rental, or an on-site massage.

 New Year’s Day Polar Bear Plunge

-Taking part in a polar plunge is not for the faint of heart.
+Taking part in a polar plunge is not for the faint of heart, but does come with bragging rights!
 No matter how cold the water is, die-hards head out on New Year’s Day each year for the traditional run into the frigid waters of the Pacific and promptly run back out to dry land.
 There is a Polar Bear Plunge on Neahkahnie Beach in Manzanita at 11:00 a.m. and another one at the south end of Arch Cape.
 Afterwards, enjoy chatting with the locals and warming your tushy around a warm fire.
 Be sure to follow us on Facebook to get up-to-date information about these and other New Year’s Eve events in the area!

 Nehalem Bay First Day Hike